 Dead Space admittedly has one of the single best settings for a horror game.
 In space, no one can hear you scream.
 Right?
 Wasn’t that the tagline of Alien?
-The game felt like it was heavily inspired by Event Horizon, among other scifi films.
+The game felt like it was heavily inspired by Event Horizon, among other sci-fi films.
 Granted of course, Event Horizon was less a story of science fiction and more just straight “horror”.
 Sam Neill, the man who created the warp drive (whatever it’s called), eventually loses his grip on sanity and succumbs to the demonic possession of the ship, killing everyone along with himself.
 I’m pretty sure anyway, I don’t recall a single person surviving.
 Or did a couple people survive and then they spread the demons to the rescue ship?
 Anyway, it’s a great idea.
 It isn’t original by any means, you had four Alien movies by the time this game came out which had explored horror in space, not to mention Event Horizon and probably quite a few other books and movies.

-you don’t know what it is at first, will wrack your nerves.
+Comparatively, the least scary things in the game make the most frightful noises.
+A malfunctioning door, when you don’t know what it is at first, will wrack your nerves.
 Is it a door?
 Last time it was a door, maybe this time there’s a monster that sounds like a door?
 I mean, Silent Hill 2 had enemies that were doors, so would that surprise you?
 Every little thing you knock over crashes against the floor or the bulkhead and makes you uneasy.

 Unintentionally I’m sure, there also rare moments when a bodypart from an enemy or random corpse gets stuck in a crack in the map and endlessly physics’ against the floor/wall, making so much noise and not clearly jiggling back and forth that you think it could potentially be an enemy.
-Above all of those, the most disconcerting element in the game is the constant whispers from the crew or from your former girlfriend.
+Above all of those, the most disconcerting element of sound design in the game is the constant whispers from the crew or from your girlfriend, Nicole Brennan.

-What I do argue against is that, especially on the Ishimura, you just happen to be able to buy items and upgrade your equipment.
+What doesn’t make any sense, especially on the Ishimura, and what breaks the immersion is that you just happen to be able to buy items and upgrade your suit from a magical space shop.
 Traditionally, you have to get by on the items you find, otherwise you are screwed.
-Resident Evil 1, 2, 3, Code Veronica, Outbreak, Zero, Fatal Frame 1, Fatal Frame 2, Silent Hill 1, 2, 3, 4, Downpour, and Homecoming all worked perfectly fine without letting you buy items.
-It’s out of place and unrealistic that on a ship overtaken by a parasitic, flesh-consuming alien life-form, on which almost all humans are dead, you are still able to “buy” things from a magical shop terminal that somehow keeps producing items.
-I’m not just against it in this game.
-I’m against it in RE4, in MGS4, in Dead Space 2, and any other game where it stands against the illusion of the in-game reality.
-I will give MGS4 a pass because it is a part of the story-line and was made to make sense, but not the others.
+Resident Evil, Fatal Frame, Silent Hill, Clock Tower, Haunting Ground and others all worked perfectly fine without letting you buy items.
+It’s out of place and unrealistic that on a ship overtaken by a parasitic, flesh-consuming alien life-form, on which almost all humans are dead, you are still able to “buy” things from a shop terminal that somehow keeps producing items.
+It could make sense that it uses a 3D printer and after all this is the future, but without any explanation how it works it just feels out of place.
+It isn’t just silly in this game specifically.
+It’s silly in RE4, in MGS4, in Dead Space 2, and any other game where it stands against the illusion of the in-game reality.
+MGS4 gets a pass because it is a part of the story-line and was made to make sense, but not the others.

-Dead Space reveals its story along much the same lines as older survival horror games did: again, like Silent Hill, Fatal Frame, Resident Evil, or even newer games like Amnesia.
+Dead Space’s narrative structure unfolds along much the same lines as older survival horror games did: again, like Silent Hill, Fatal Frame, Resident Evil, or even newer games like Amnesia.
 There aren’t overly long story cut-scenes or even quick-time events like there are nowadays.
 You read logs.
 You watch video logs.
 You hear people talk to you while you move.
 Some of them have been dead for a long time, some came with you to the USG Ishimura.
 It’s better that way, to absorb and seek the story, rather than have it shoved in your face when it is relevant and to have no inkling otherwise that there even is a story.
 Obviously Fatal Frame and Silent Hill, and older Resident Evil did have cut-scenes, but they were far less prominent than in their later iterations.